Ihossain025/Power-BI-Portfolio_Sales-Data-Analysis/README.md

 ## Introduction & Project Overview ##

-This dashboard was created for a **Sales / Business Development Manager of a global SuperStore**.
-It focuses on analyzing sales data from the superstore to **uncover actionable insights about sales performance, product categories, and consumer behavior**.
-The goal is to demonstrate how raw sales data can be transformed into meaningful information to support data-driven strategic decisions in sales and business development.

-By using Power BI, I designed several interactive dashboards that provide:
+This Power BI dashboard was developed for a Sales Manager / Sales Department Head of a global retail Superstore to support data-driven decision-making across sales, product strategy, and customer management.

+The project analyzes historical sales data to identify revenue trends, product performance, customer purchasing behavior, and regional sales patterns.
+The objective was to transform raw transactional data into clear, actionable insights that enable management to evaluate performance, identify growth opportunities, and optimize sales strategies at both a global and regional level.

+Using Power BI, multiple interactive dashboards were designed to allow stakeholders to monitor key performance indicators (KPIs), perform drill-down analysis, and compare performance across time periods, product hierarchies, customer segments, and geographic regions.

+The solution provides insights across the following key business areas:

+📈 Sales Performance Analysis
-1. 📈 Sales Insights – overall Sales growth and seasonal patterns
+Evaluation of overall sales growth, profitability trends, and seasonal patterns over multiple years.

+🛍️ Product Performance Analysis
-2. 🛍️ Product Insights – best and worst-performing categories , sub-categories, and products
+Identification of best- and worst-performing product categories, sub-categories, and individual products to support portfolio and pricing decisions.

-3. 👥 Customer Analysis – consumer segments contributing most to sales
+👥 Customer & Segment Analysis
+Analysis of customer segments (Consumer, Corporate, Home Office) to understand their contribution to revenue and purchasing preferences.

-4. 🌍 Regional Performance – sales distribution across different regions or markets
+🌍 Regional & Geographic Performance
+Assessment of sales distribution across regions and states to highlight high-performing markets and regional demand variations.

 ## 🛠️ Skills Demonstrated ##